 Simple steps to clear your car's glass as the temperature drops

-For drivers that means the dreaded prospect of coming out in the morning to find an iced-over windscreen and a struggle to get it cleared as quickly and effectively as possible.
+The colder weather brings the dreaded prospect of coming out in the morning to find an iced-over windscreen and a struggle to get it cleared as quickly and effectively as possible.

 It’s an offence to drive without properly clearing all your windows - think a fine of anywhere from £60 up to £2,500 - so it’s vital you defrost your car properly before setting off.